 El Salvador Trip Planning Information

 El Salvador, roughly the size of Massachusetts, is the smallest country in Central America.
 This, coupled with the fact that it has one of the best road networks in the region, makes it very easy to explore the whole place.
 And what a place.
 It’s got mountains, beaches, a surprising capital city, dinosaur bones (if you know where to look), a difficult but important recent past, and some of the most hospitable people in the Americas.
 Though the official currency of El Salvador is the US dollar the Salvadoran colón is allegedly still in circulation, however, we never saw it during our 66 days exploring El Salvador.
 After more than two months and 1,555 miles (2,502 km) of driving, we produced more than 35 posts about travel in El Salvador.
-Get our overall advice about travel to El Salvador and a hand-picked selection of must-reads in our El Salvador Travel Guide.
+Start your own El Salvador trip planning with the travel advice and hand-picked destination highlights in our El Salvador Travel Guide.

 On Your El Salvador Itinerary

 Don’t believe what you may have heard about San Salvador.
 Pack your common sense and get ready to be surprised (in a good way) by San Salvador, the capital of El Salvador.
 We were.